GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Open `AvatarBitmapFactory` class
 - Add `AvatarBitmapFactory::setInstance` method to allow custom implementation of `AvatarBitmapFactory`
 - Add `StyleTransformer` class to allow application-wide style customizations

+- Option `app:streamUiReactionsEnabled` in `MessageListView` to enable or disable reactions It is now possible to configure, for message input view:
+- TextStyle for the Input Text
+- Custom the cursor drawable
+- Background for EditText inside MessageInputView
+- Background MessageInputView itself

 ### ⚠️ Changed
 - Deprecated `ChatUI` class